 The primary objective is profit and as far as I know, few of them are dedicated independents driven by a love of food.
 The emphasis is on style and ambiance.
 The ubiquitous “boil in bag” product is bland at best and sometimes as with the Mud Crab industries' populist and surprisingly popular offering , downright terrible.
 Escabeche Tapas Bar and Restaurant stands out as a genuine independent that wants to stay that way.

 The takeaways are not much better.
 I used to think that the chief reason for opening as a takeway was to avoid the overheads of running a restaurant and thus substantially cutting costs.
 Well maybe it still is but the saving in Bridgford does not appear to be passed on to the customer.
 A takeaway in Bridgford is often equally as expensive a restaurant and considerably dearer than eating in a Pub.
 If your looking for a quick cheap takeaway style meal, Mediterranean, Indian, Chinese or Thai and have access to a microwave, Iceland is probably a better option (the shop, not the country, I have no idea what takeways charge in Iceland).
 If you want something of considerably higher quality, The excellent Cook providing heat it your self, quality frozen takeaway food at around £12 per head, is probably the best option.

 West Bridgford Sports Directory.
-Nottingham Forest's City Ground, Nottinghamshire County Cricket Club's Trent Bridge Test and County Cricket Ground, The National Water Sports Centre, at Holme Pierrepont and Nottingham Rugby Club at the old Boot's sports ground, now apparently called “The Bay” (though not by anyone that I know)are just the tip of the iceberg.
+Nottingham Forest's City Ground, Nottinghamshire County Cricket Club's Trent Bridge Test and County Cricket Ground, The National Water Sports Centre, at Holme Pierrepont and Nottingham Rugby Club at the old Boot's sports ground (now apparently called “The Bay” although not by anyone that I know) are just the tip of the iceberg.
 West Bridgford has an astonishing array of sports facilities.
-Add your club or association to the
+Add your club or association to the sports directory.

 The number of cubs, scout, brownie and girl guide troops in West Bridgford has it appears declined significantly since 2013 but there are still a handfull.
 There is also a Boys Brigade still listed at St Giles but no Woodcraft Folk.